haowu-rock/haowu-rock.github.io/_researches/research-02.md

 # citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---

-I worked as a research assistant at the Auditory Lab and Spatial Experiences Lab at Carnegie Mellon University during the summer break of 2024.
+I worked as a research assistant at Spatial Experiences Lab at Carnegie Mellon University during the summer break of 2024.

 I implemented a DOA algorithm using two microphones to evaluate the results of auditory perception experiments and calibrate the localization performance of the Wave Field Synthesis